JNRowe/jnrowe.github.io/articles/dropping_gentoo.rst

 For a time, to ease the annoyance we used to play a game where we reported real bugs with patches, but using silly data for ``emerge --info``.
-It was definitely fun it lasted, but it didn't solve the pain points.
-Not wanting to be associated with the bugs made people use pseudonyms, which also removed the hope of attribution too.
+It was definitely fun while it lasted, but it didn't solve the pain points.
+Not wanting to be associated with the bugs made people use pseudonyms, which also removed the expectation of attribution too.

 I kept trying to report trivial and cosmetic bugs - ones which didn't require a huge upfront investment - for some time, but they'd go unchanged for weeks or